-Many landowners often ask the question of whether or not they should form a land trust with multiple beneficiaries.
-Although you would think they could do something like this, the answer to this question is simply no. The main reason for this is because the legal system sees this as forming partnerships with these people.
+Many landowners often ask whether or not they should form a land trust with multiple beneficiaries.
+Although you might think they should be able to do something like this, the answer to this question is simply no. Why?
+The main reason for this is because the legal system sees this as forming partnerships.
 You shouldn’t even form a land trust with your spouse or partner in life either.
-According to the legal system, not only do they see forming a land trust with more than one person as forming a partnership for the land, but they see this as each partner assumes liability for the other partner.
-How to Form a Land Trust The first step in forming a land trust is choosing someone close to you like a really good friend or a close family member.
+According to the legal system, forming a land trust with more than one person is forming a partnership for the land, and the law says each partner assumes liability for the other partner.
+How to Form a Land Trust The first step in forming a land trust is choosing someone close to you—someone like a really good friend or a close family member.
 Whoever you choose should be someone you can trust for this.
-After choosing someone you trust for the land trust, you then need to fill out two forms.
+After choosing someone for the land trust, you then need to fill out two forms.
 You can have an attorney help you if you need to or you can do this yourself by downloading the forms online.
 The first form you need is called a land owner to land trust agreement.
 The second one is the deed of your property you are putting into the land trusts’ name as your beneficiary.
 Reasons to Form a Land Trust There are a few different reasons to form a land trust with someone closest to you.
 A few of the reasons include the following: Privacy.
 If you have more than one property or just want to keep your one property private from the whole world,, this is a good reason to form a land trust.
 Protection.
 Maybe you want to protect your property from getting a lien placed on it.
 As long as you have a land trust in someone else’s name, preferably someone you trust, they cannot place a lien on your property or properties.
 Avoid your title from being claimed.
 If there is a problem with the title of your property, it, without a land trust, could be subject to title claims.
 However, if you form a land trust with someone closest to you, the land trust will be in place for you as seller and they can’t file a title claim against your property.
 In short, you wouldn’t be gaining any benefits if you choose to have more than one beneficiary for your land trust.
 All of the reasons above are good reasons to form a land trust.
-However, these are just a few reasons as there are more reasons to form a land trust with someone you know well and trust.
 Although you do not have to consult with an attorney for the use of a land trust, it is recommended as to ensure you fill out the right forms and fill them out correctly.
 Also, make sure everyone involved with the trust gets a copy of each form filled out.